barde/argusai/test/TESTING_ARGUSAI.md

 5. Confirm that positive feedback is given for the well-structured UserService class

 This test validates that the ArgusAI bot is fully functional and ready for production use.

+## Update: Webhook URL Fixed
+The webhook URL has been corrected and the runtime error has been fixed.
+The bot should now process this PR correctly.